Jersey City Medical Center: Jersey City Medical Center at Greenville

-Opened in 2019 at the former Greenville Hospital on Kennedy Boulvard in Greenville.
+Opened in 2019 at the former Greenville Hospital on Kennedy Boulevard in Greenville.
 The facility began as a small outpatient dispensary in 1898.
 The current building was completed in 1964, with a west wing added in 1971.
 The hospital became part of Liberty HealthCare System, the former JCMC parent, in 1990.
 After it closed, the building was used for two years as headquarters for Jersey City Medical Center's Emergency Medical Service.
 The building was later sold to Community Healthcare Associates, which renovated it and leased it back to the JCMC.